ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/aggregation/top_bottom.md

 ## TOP and BOTTOM {#top-bottom}

 Return a list of the maximum/minimum values of an expression.
-The first argument is an expression, the second argument limits the number of elements.
+The first argument is an expression, the second argument limits the number of items.

 **Examples**